tauren/grunt-templatize/README.md

 ## HTML Fragments

+By default, grunt-templatize will minify all of your HTML templates.

 If you have templates that contain ill-formed HTML, as is often the case, then using the HTML Minifier feature will break your templates.
 This is because the minifier also makes the HTML well-formed by adding missing closing tags and removing extraneous closing tags.

-To turn off the HTML minifier, set `htmlmin: false`.
+To turn off the HTML minifier, set `htmlminEnable: false`.
 Note that the option can be set differently for each target, as in this example:

 ```javascript
 grunt.initConfig({